 a. make clear the status of the work, e.g. that it has not been formally peer reviewed or accepted by a journal (or other recognised venue);

-b. take responsibility to safeguard sensitive information, such as patient identities or the location of endangered species, and adhere to appropriate standards of reporting and ethical oversight
+b. take responsibility to safeguard sensitive information, such as identities of the participants (wherever applicable) or the location of endangered species (wherever applicable), and adhere to appropriate standards of reporting and ethical oversight.

 c. add a link to the final publisher version, once the article is accepted and formally published.

-To allow others researchers to verify and further build upon the work published in European Journal of Social Sciences (EJSS)®, the authors must make available the data or research materials which are integral to the results in the article.
-All Datasets and files should be deposited in appropriate, recognised publicly available repositories.
-Authors should disclose during submission of the manuscript itself if there are any restrictions on the availability of data and research materials from their work.
+To allow others researchers to verify and further build upon the work published in European Journal of Social Sciences (EJSS)®, the authors must make available the data, code and/or research materials which are integral to the results in the article.
+All Datasets, files and code should be deposited in appropriate, recognised publicly available repositories.
+Authors should disclose during submission of the manuscript itself if there are any restrictions on the availability of data, code and research materials from their work.

-Datasets and filesthat have been deposited in an external repository should be appropriately cited in both the reference list and methods section.
+Datasets, files and codes that have been deposited in an external repository should be appropriately cited in both the reference list and methods section.

 The supplementary material feature can also be used to upload supporting figures, videos and other small files that do not contain raw data.
-All supplementary material will be made available on our journal websites under a Creative Commons CC BY 4.0 licence, meaning that others are free to share, reuse and build upon the information, as long as they properly credit the original author.
+All supplementary material will be made available on our journal website under a Creative Commons CC BY 4.0 licence, meaning that others are free to share, reuse and build upon the information, as long as they properly credit the original author.
 See Section 7 for our Open Access policy

-Articles will be accepted only if they are considered ethically sound in the judgment of the editor.
+Articles will be accepted only if they are considered ethically sound in the judgement of the editor(s).
 The studies should have obtained prior approval from relevant ethics committee and regulatory bodies in line with the Declaration of Helsinki.
-The authors should confirm that they have obtained informed consent from all participants and ensured compliance to confidentiality and data protection legislation.
+The authors should confirm that they have obtained informed consent from all the participants.

 Authors should include details of animal welfare and relevant details of steps taken to ameliorate suffering in the Methods section of the paper.
 We encourage all authors to comply with the ‘Animal Research: Reporting In Vivo Experiments’ (ARRIVE) guidelines.
 Articles describing work with animals will be accepted only if the procedures/experiments used are clearly described and conform to institutional guidelines and the legal requirements of the country in which the work was carried out.
 A brief statement identifying the institutional and/or licensing committee approving the experiments must be included at the end of the article.